loning/the-phys/docs/psi-constants/part-03-spectral-constants/chapter-044-collapse-discretization-field-strengths.md

 All of classical and quantum field theory can be understood as different limits of the underlying discrete collapse structure determined by ψ = ψ(ψ).

-*In the discrete dance of Zeckendorf-constrained field configurations, where no two adjacent quanta can simultaneously exist, the universe discovers its gauge fields—not as continuous manifolds but as crystalline structures in the space of allowed collapse paths.*
+*In the discrete dance of binary field configurations, where no two adjacent quanta can simultaneously exist due to the eternal constraint, the universe discovers its gauge fields—not as continuous manifolds but as crystalline structures in the space of valid binary sequences.*

+**Binary Insight**: Quantum field theory emerges naturally from the binary constraint.
+What we call "field quantization" is simply the requirement that fields, like everything else in the binary universe, must be encoded in sequences with no consecutive 1s.
+The complex spectrum of quantum states, with its seemingly arbitrary energy gaps and selection rules, directly reflects the combinatorial structure of constrained binary sequences.